This example builds a machine learning model to evaluate the radiation efficiency of patch antennas with different features.

 5. Testing analysis

-The objective of the testing analysis is to validate the performance of the generalization properties of the trained neural network.
-In this case, we show the minimums, maximums, mean and standard deviations of the absolute and percent errors of the neural network for the testing data.
+In this case, we show the minimums, maximums, mean, and standard deviations of the absolute and percent errors of the neural network for the testing data.

 As we can see, the average error is around 1%.

-Additionally, the erros histogram shows the distribution of the erros from the neural network on the testing samples.
-In general, we expect a normal distribution like this.
+Additionally, the error histogram displays the distribution of errors from the neural network on the test samples.

 As we can observe, most of the errors are around 0.